AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

    ```

-**byline.html** is revisited later, once the Sling Model is created.
-The HTL file's current state allows the component to display in the AEM Sites' Page Editor when it's drag and dropped onto the page.
+`byline.html` is [revisited later](#byline-htl), once the Sling Model is created.
+The HTL file's current state allows the component to display in an empty state, in the AEM Sites' Page Editor when it's drag and dropped onto the page.

 ### Create the Dialog definition {#create-the-dialog-definition}